Lawrence Dickson: Personal life

 Lawrence Dickson was born to Agnes C. Dickson and he had two brothers.
 He was married to Phyllis.
 Dickson and his wife had a daughter.
 On July 14, 1942, at Harlem's Sydenham Hospital, Marla Dickson was born.

-Dickson's mother did not live to attend the burial of her son: Phyllis died December 28, 2017, in Nevada at the age of 96.
+Dickson's wife did not live to attend the burial of her husband: Phyllis died December 28, 2017, in Nevada at the age of 96.